Superlek Sorn E-Sarn

+Mekhin Khaosri (เมฆินทร์ ขาวศรี; March 21, 1969 - April 22, 2013), known professionally as Superlek Sorn E-Sarn ซุปเปอร์เล็ก ศรอีสาน), was a Thai professional Muay Thai fighter.
+He was a two-weight Lumpinee Stadium champion who was famous during the 1980s and 1990s.

 Biography & career

-Superlek was born in Ubon Ratchathani province, Isan (northeastern region of Thailand), he is well known for being a heavy puncher, as he often defeats his opponents by knockout with punches, which earned him the nickname "Remote Puncher".
-He has been praised for his heavy punches which have been compared to the likes former fighter, Danchai "White Tiger" Yontarakit.
+Superlek was born in Ubon Ratchathani province, Isan (northeastern region of Thailand), he was well known for being a heavy puncher, as he often defeats his opponents by knockout with punches, which earned him the nickname "Remote Puncher".
+He had been praised for his heavy punches which have been compared to the likes former fighter, Danchai "White Tiger" Yontarakit.
 He battled several famous fighters in the same era such as Cherry Sor Wanich, Namphon Nongkee Pahuyuth, Namkabuan Nongkee Pahuyuth, Jaroenthong Kiatbanchong, Therdkiat Sitthepitak, Jongsanan Fairtex, Wangchannoi Sor Palangchai, Neutharonee Tongraja, Krirkchai Sor Khettalingchan, Rittichai Lookchaomaesaitong, Pon Narupai, Oley Kiatoneway, Dokmaipa Por Pongsawang, Matee Jedeepitak, Den Muangsurin, Phetchdum Sor Badin, Sangtiennoi Sor.Rungroj, Nuengsiam Keatwichean.
-He is also known for his thrilling fight against the legendary Dutch kick boxer Ramon Dekkers on August 31, 1990 at Lumpinee Stadium organized by Songchai Rattanasuban, a famous promoter, the result was by points decision win after five rounds.
-His highest earned purse is 250,000 baht.
+He was also known for his thrilling fight against the legendary Dutch kick boxer Ramon Dekkers on August 31, 1990 at Lumpinee Stadium organized by Songchai Rattanasuban, a famous promoter, the result was by points decision win after five rounds.
+His highest earned purse was 250,000 baht.

 After retirement, he owns a stone crushing plant and owns dozens of trucks at his native.
-His son is also a fighter under Vichairachanon Khadpo's stable named Padsaenlek Sor Sumalee or Padsaenlek Rachanon.
+His son was also a fighter under Vichairachanon Khadpo's stable named Padsaenlek Sor Sumalee or Padsaenlek Rachanon.

 He died in April 2013 due to sepsis and alcoholism, at 44 years old.